What is the Sustaining Creative Workers initiative?

 It will take a minimum of three weeks and a maximum of six weeks from when you submit your application.
 You will be advised in writing via email of the outcome of your application.

-Applications open on 30 April and can be submitted at any time - they will close when the total funding pool is exhausted.
+Applications are now open and can be submitted at any time - they will close when the total funding pool is exhausted.

 If successful, how will I receive the grant money?